willbidstrup/dend-dm-with-postgres/README.md

 TODO for tomorrow...

-1. Resolve issue around creating blank tables with create_tables.py
+1. Resolve issue around creating blank tables with create_tables.py  *DONE!*
 2. Test ETL script, must be able to bring in data and transform with SQL queries - revise python/SQL as needed
 3. Set up the infrastructure so next week I can focus on the actual modeling!